helaili/mms-client/README.md

 =======

 - Change the parameters in mmsclient.properties
-- Run with "mvn exec:java" for one execution or  "mvn exec:java -Drepeat=20" to loop
+- Run with "mvn exec:java" for one execution or  "mvn exec:java -Drepeat=5" to increase load (i.e more threads are consumed)